How does wireless charging work?

 In recent years, wireless charging has become more commonly available in our daily lives.
 Already over 500 types of devices, including phones, are in the market which can be charged wirelessly.
 You may have been using wireless charging for many years already if you possess an electrical toothbrush: you just put it on the holder and it starts charging.

-The principle to charge your smartphone or smartwatch wirelessly is the same: just put your phone on a charging pad or wireless charging hotspot and it starts charging.
+The principle to charge your smartphone or smartwatch wirelessly is the same: just put your phone on a charging pad or wireless charging sweet spot and it starts charging.
 Very convenient, no need to connect a cable first.
 But how does wireless charging actually work?

 How wireless charging works